status-im/nim-blscurve/README.md

 * Apache License, Version 2.0, ([LICENSE-APACHEv2](LICENSE-APACHEv2) or http://www.apache.org/licenses/LICENSE-2.0)

 at your option.
 This file may not be copied, modified, or distributed except according to those terms.

+### Dependencies

+- SupraNational BLST is distributed under the Apache License, Version 2.0
+- MIRACL Core is distributed under the Apache License, Version 2.0